microsoft/api-guidelines/graph/patterns/dictionary-client-guidance.md

 # Dictionary types

+Note: this document is to be moved into a central client guidance document in the future.

 The client guidance is a collection of additional information provided to SDK implementers and client applications.
 This information is meant to help understand how various guidelines and concept translate in their world and clarify a few unknowns.
 You should always read the corresponding guideline first to get a context understanding.

 [Read the guideline](./index.md).